|Quick Facts: Customer Service Representatives|

 Customer service representatives typically need a high school diploma and are trained on the job.
 They should be good at communicating with people and have some experience using computers.

-Employment of customer service representatives is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
+Employment of customer service representatives is projected to grow 5 percent from 2016 to 2026, about as fast as the average for all occupations.
 Overall job opportunities should be good.
 Candidates with good customer-service skills and who have experience using computer software applications should have the best job prospects.

 Explore resources for employment and wages by state and area for customer service representatives.